ycrc/ycrc.github.io/docs/clusters-at-yale/guides/vasp.md

 In Slurm, there is big difference between `--ntasks` and `--cpus-per-task` which is explained in our [Requesting Resources documentation](/clusters-at-yale/job-scheduling/resource-requests).

-For the purposes of VASP, `--cpu-per-tasks` should always equal `NCORE` (in your INCAR file).
-Then `--ntasks` should be equal to the total number of cores you want, divided by `--cpu-per-tasks`.
+For the purposes of VASP, `--ntasks-per-node` should always equal `NCORE` (in your INCAR file).
+Then `--nodes` should be equal to the total number of cores you want, divided by `--ntasks-per-node`.

 VASP has two parameters for controlling processor layouts, `NCORE` and `NPAR`, but you only need to set one of them.
 If you set `NCORE`, you don’t need to set `NPAR`.
-Instead VASP will automatically set `NPAR` to `--ntasks`.
+Instead VASP will automatically set `NPAR`.
 So the formula should be:

 In your mpirun line, you should specify the number of MPI tasks as:

 ``` bash
 mpirun -n $SLURM_NTASKS vasp_std
 ```

-You don’t need to specify `—nodes` unless you are trying to force the tasks on a certain number of nodes (which will likely increase you wait time with minimal speed up).
-But regardless, `--nodes` shouldn’t be part of the total number of cpu calculation.

 ### Cores Layout Examples